-Unfortunately I couldn’t find any free or cheap solutions through my usual method of Googling for hours, scouring StackOverflow, and trying to piece together a solution (this is exacerbated by the fact that I’m NOT a developer, nor do I play one on TV!)
+Unfortunately we couldn’t find any cheap solutions through my usual method of Googling for hours, scouring StackOverflow, and trying to piece together a solution (this is exacerbated by the fact that I’m NOT a developer, nor do I play one on TV!)

-So I just had this little beauty developed for me by some Ukrainians instead. 🙂
+So we just had this little beauty developed for us by some Ukrainians instead. 🙂

 Will you provide support for this plugin?

 Yes, we are providing support for this plugin.

 To be honest, there’s not much to support.

 The plugin does exactly what it says on this page; nothing less, nothing more.

 If you look at the plugin code (even if you don’t know code) you’ll see that it’s a very simple utility.